How to start a bakery and make money from it

 Check out food magazines, websites, and other media on what foods are popular.
 This gives you an idea of what customers want to spend their money on.
 Knowing what works and doesn't will help you understand what to sell as your business grows.

-Ideas on what to bake
+What to bake

 Now that you've done the groundwork, it's time to identify which baked goods will make it into your menu!